-The Group applied the general approach to cash in banks, cash equivalents, other receivables, due from related parties, rental deposit, security deposits, other financial assets at amortized cost, loans to employees and miscellaneous deposit.
+The Group applied the general approach to cash in banks, cash equivalents, other receivables, due from a related party, rental deposits, security deposits, other financial assets at amortized cost, loans to employees and miscellaneous deposit.
 At each reporting date, the Group measures the loss allowance for a financial asset at an amount equal to the lifetime expected credit losses if the credit risk on that financial asset has increased significantly since initial recognition.
 However, if the credit risk has not increased significantly, the Group measures the loss allowance equal to 12-month expected credit losses.